Vishwa Yoga

 Though Lee combined all of his training and experiences to conjure up his own unique style he, nevertheless, learned many styles along the way.
 Those styles were the foundation of his own unique expression of those styles and his wide spectrum of mastery over them.
 This is largely because he did not do what most eternal novices do.
 He did not just choose one style and invest all of his time and energies into one style.
 But, by practicing many styles, each complemented and improved upon the other, making him lucidly creative and effective with whatever situation he encountered.

 Similarly, there are many styles of yoga.
 Actually, no!
 There are endless styles of yoga.
 But you do not need to learn them all to manifest your own masterful expression of them all.
 You only need to learn Five!
 Not five styles, but five principles.
 These principles are: Earth, Water, Fire, Air, and Space; and within these principles all styles (past, present and future) are derived.
 Perhaps this makes no sense to you now but, no worries!
-That's what the training is for. ~ After the training, everything you understand in this world will be more balanced and complete as you are enabled to experience it through the lens of these five elements.
+That's what the training is for. ~ After the training, everything you understand in this world will be more balanced and complete as you are enabled to experience it through the lenses of these Five Great Elements.

 About TEACHING YOGA Formally